mark-watson/LM_Studio_BOOK/manuscript/apitools.md

 The advantage of "building it ourselves" is the flexibility of being able to use most models, libraries and inferencing platforms.

-Before we look at more complex tools we will first look at a simple example that is a common example: a tool to use a stubbed out weather API.
+Before we look at more complex tools we will first look at a simple common example: a tool to use a stubbed out weather API.

 ## An Initial Example: a Tool That is a Simple Python Function